Jack Marvin wrote to me a little about reading Eugene Field’s poems back in the ’50’s and about “old age” in modern times…

 Thanks for sharing with us Jack!
 If anyone else would like to share their experience of senior life in modern times, please feel free to comment below.

 This article was posted on Monday, February 28th, 2011 at 4:38 pm and is filed under Countries & Cultures, English, Eugene Field, Jest 'fore Christmas, Languages, Mama Lisa, Poems, Poems about Life, Poetry, Poets, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply